c-sanders/BoostAndQtThreads/README.md

 This rule is both shorter and simpler - and it doesn't need to copy the resulting file.

 The trouble however, is that the GNU Autotools will complain when they see a pattern rule.
-In response to seeing a pattern rule, the Autotools will generate a message which is similar to the following;
+In response to seeing one, the Autotools will generate a message which is similar to the following;

 	automake: warnings are treated as errors
 	src/Makefile.am:xxx: warning: '%'-style pattern rules are a GNU make extension